-- (a) Clause 3.7.2 MT PASA (f)(6) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG. - (b) Clause 3.7.3 ST PASA (h)(5) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG. - (c) Clause 4.2.7 Reliable Operating state (c) Assess whether the power system meets, and is projected to meet, the reliability standard, having regard to the RSIG.
+(a) Clause 3.7.2 MT PASA - (f)(6) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG.

-(d) Clause 4.3.1 Responsibility of AEMO for power system security.

-(I) Monitor demand and generation capacity in accordance with the RSIG and, if necessary, initiate action in relation to a relevant AEMO intervention event.

-(m) Publish as appropriate, information about the potential for, or the occurrence of, a situation which could significantly impact, or is significantly impacting, on power system security, and advise of any low reserve condition for the relevant periods determined in accordance with the RSIG.

-(e) Clause 4.8.4 Declaration of conditions:

-(a) AEMO may declare a low reserve condition when it considers that the balance of generation capacity and demand for the period being assessed does not meet the reliability standard as assessed in accordance with the RSIG.

-(b) AEMO may declare a lack of reserve level 1, 2 or 3 when AEMO determines in accordance with the reserve level declaration guidelines that the probability of load shedding (other than the reduction or disconnection of interruptible load) is, or is forecast to be, more than remote.
+- (b) Clause 3.7.3 ST PASA (h)(5) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG. - (c) Clause 4.2.7 Reliable Operating state (c) Assess whether the power system meets, and is projected to meet, the reliability standard, having regard to the RSIG. - (d) Clause 4.3.1 Responsibility of AEMO for power system security - (l) Monitor demand and generation capacity in accordance with the RSIG and, if necessary, initiate action in relation to a relevant AEMO intervention event. - (m) Publish as appropriate, information about the potential for, or the occurrence of, a situation which could significantly impact, or is significantly impacting, on power system security, and advise of any low reserve condition for the relevant periods determined in accordance with the RSIG. - (e) Clause 4.8.4 Declaration of conditions - (a) AEMO may declare a low reserve condition when it considers that the balance of generation capacity and demand for the period being assessed does not meet the reliability standard as assessed in accordance with the RSIG. - (b) AEMO may declare a lack of reserve level 1, 2 or 3 when AEMO determines in accordance with the reserve level declaration guidelines that the probability of involuntary load shedding is, or is forecast to be, more than remote.

+1.5.
+The interim reliability measure

+The interim reliability measure is defined in clause 3.9.3C(a1) as a maximum expected USE in a region of 0.0006% of the total energy demanded in that region for a given financial year.
+The USE that contributes to the interim reliability measure is consistent with the reliability standard and defined in clause 3.9.3C(b) of the NER.

+An interim reliability exceedance occurs if the level of USE in a financial year-, for a region, exceeds the level set by the interim reliability measure in the Electricity Statement of Opportunities (ESOO) or an update to the ESOO.

-1.5 AEMO's process for managing low reserve or lack of reserve conditions
+1.5.1.6.
+AEMO's process for managing low reserve or lack of reserve conditions or an interim reliability exceedance